 Some local meals are: lgeemat (fried dough with honey, harees (porridge), machbos (rice with meat and spices).

 I hope you find my response helpful, and wish you an amazing trip. over 7 years ago

 Well, they will all glady receive your tip if you want to share some blessings but it is not that neccessary.
 A peice of advice.
 Just watch out for the old taxi cars.
 I suggest you take the new ones (silver colored cars in abu dhabi and red in dubai) they are pretty honest in terms of giving the exact fare for you, for they use a good metering system.
 From my experience the old taxi car drivers are a bit sly, they usually give an estimation on how much the fare would cost and not rely on the meter.
 Making them not worthy for a tip anymore.
 Have fun in the U.A.E.! over 7 years ago

-what bus number shall i take from hamdan street going to ferrari world? about 6 years agoAnswered by jess via WorldNomads.com
+what bus number shall i take from hamdan street going to ferrari world? over 6 years agoAnswered by jess via WorldNomads.com

 there is this website it can guide you and gives u places where u can go in dubai there is entertainment for kids and restaurants and alot of nice places in dubai